Dipankar-Medhi/Dipankar-Medhi/README.md

 <p align='justify' >
 I am Dipankar Medhi from India.
-I enjoy 🤩 learning new languages and frameworks and love 💙 to work and Contribute in Open Source projects.
+I enjoy 🤩 learning new tools and technologies.
 I like to work on data science and ML projects.
 </p>
 </div>